ssvlabs/SIPs/sips/mev.md

 ## Specification

-### MEV-supporting operators
+### Configuration

-Operators who wish to propose blinded blocks must configure their node to do so, otherwise it will propose standard locally-built blocks.
+Operators who wish to propose blinded blocks must configure their node to do so, otherwise it would reject blinded blocks and only propose standard locally-built blocks.

 ### Validator registration